rorywalsh/cabbage/Docs/markdown/cabbage_set.md

 * `kTrig` -- an optional trigger.
 Updates will only be sent when this is equal to 1

->The versions of <b>cabbageSet</b> that only take two input strings is used to set identifiers at i-rate.
+>The versions of <b>cabbageSet</b> that only take two input strings are used to set identifiers at i-rate.

 ### Example